This post is also available in:

 Long answer

-In 2021, they echoed unproven accusations that Israel killed journalist Shireen Abu Akleh, even though investigations were inconclusive and even the U.S. said it was likely unintentional.
-In 2023, they blamed Israel for the Gaza hospital blast — but it was actually a misfired rocket from inside Gaza, confirmed by multiple sources.
+In 2021, they echoed unproven accusations that Israel deliberately killed journalist Shireen Abu Akleh, even though investigations were inconclusive and even the U.S. said it was likely unintentional.
+In 2023, they blamed Israel for the Gaza hospital blast — later confirmed by multiple sources to be a misfired rocket from inside Gaza.
+In 2024, They Reported another hospital strike using Hamas-supplied numbers, implying war crimes with no evidence.

-This is the pattern.
-Jump to blame Israel → go viral → maybe retract quietly later (if at all).
+This is the pattern: blame Israel → go viral → Quiet retraction (if any).